Marketing budgets in time of a crisis

 • Cost savings in courier costs and speed – comments are captured online, on one file version at a time.
 Reviewers receive the proof immediately with no wait.

-• Costly mistakes are reduced – everything is clearly tracked, who asked for what change, what was done versus not.
+• Costly mistakes are reduced – everything is clearly tracked, who asked for what change, and what was done versus not.

-• Turnaround times are quicker – designers work from a clear, single to-do list
+• Turnaround times are quicker – designers work from a clear, single-to-do list

 In summary

-It is important to keep investing in your brands at a time of crisis.
+It is important to keep investing in your brands in a time of crisis.
 But review where you spend to ensure that you can reach consumers during the lockdown.
 It may make sense to delay budgets until consumers are ready to spend again.
 Finally, there are many marketing tools available to reduce costs and increase efficiencies.
 Work smarter to ensure you are in this for the long run.